Bob Chesney

-Robert Edward Chesney (born August 10, 1977) is an American football coach.
-On December 14, 2017, he was named the 28th head football coach at the College of the Holy Cross in Worcester, Massachusetts.
+Robert Edward Chesney (born August 10, 1977) is an American college football coach.
+He is the head football coach for James Madison University, a position he has held since 2024.
+A graduate of Dickinson College, Chesney served as the head football coach at Salve Regina University in Newport, Rhode Island from 2010 to 2012, Assumption College in Worcester, Massachusetts from 2013 to 2017, and the College of the Holy Cross from 2018 to 2023.
+At Assumption, he led the Greyhounds to consecutive NCAA Division II Football Championship playoff appearances in the final three years of his tenure.

-A graduate of Dickinson College, Chesney was previously the head coach at Assumption College in Worcester, Massachusetts from 2013 to 2017, leading the Greyhounds to three consecutive NCAA Division II playoff appearances in the last three years of his tenure.
+Early life and family

-Prior to that, he was the head coach at Division III Salve Regina University in Newport, Rhode Island from 2010 to 2012.
+Originally from Kulpmont, Pennsylvania, born to Robert Chesney Sr., and Claudia Chesney (née Yonkovig).
+Has an older brother, Vincent Chesney, and a younger brother, Nicholas Chesney.
+Married in 2007 to Andrea, he has two daughters and a son.
+Chesney is a 1996 graduate of Our Lady of Lourdes Regional High School and a 2000 graduate of Dickinson College.

 Coaching career

 Chesney was hired as the fourth head coach in Salve University football program history following his five-year stint as associate head coach at Johns Hopkins University.
 Chesney rebuilt a Salve Regina program which had a streak of eight-consecutive losing seasons before his tenure, upon which he posted three winning campaigns in a row.
 Following his success with that program, Chesney was hired as the tenth head coach in Assumption College football program history.
 Prior to his arrival the Assumption program had posted two winning seasons in the 17 previous years.
 Chesney led the Greyhounds to five-straight winning records and NCAA Tournament appearances in each of his last three years.
 Chesney coached 94 all-conference selections and 12 All-Americans.